-The conveyor will be serviced via two platforms running parallel to the conveyor over its entire length.
-Entry to these platforms will be via the culvert.
+The conveyor is serviced via two platforms running parallel to the conveyor over its entire length.
+Entry to these platforms are via the culvert.
 From the platforms all maintenance for the conveyor can be carried out.
-Access to the chute will be via an Abseil Access Corridor which will be mounted centrally on the top surface of the chute.
-Entry to the Abseil Access Corridor will be via the conveyor access platforms.
+Access to the chute is via an Abseil Access Corridor which is mounted centrally on the top surface of the chute.
+Entry to the Abseil Access Corridor is via the conveyor access platforms.
 From this corridor all aspects of maintenance and inspection for the chute can be carried out.

-In the event that additional access is required to the conveyor or chute this will be obtained via mobile access platforms.
+In the event that additional access is required to the conveyor or chute this is obtained via mobile access platforms.